pulp-platform/mempool/apps/riscv-tests/README.md

 About
 -----------

-This repository hosts unit tests for RISC-V processors; it also contains the customization for the unit test of the Xpulpimg extension, subset of the Xpulp extension, in the context of the Snitch core used in MemPool.
+This repository hosts unit tests for RISC-V processors; it also hosts unit tests for the instructions in the Xpulpimg extension, subset of the Xpulp extension.

+This infrastructure deals with the behavioral Spike simulations of the instructions, useful to verify either the correct behavioral implementation of a new instruction in Spike or the goodness of a test case.

+The tests can also be used for RTL simulation (outside of the scope of `riscv-tests`); the instructions of interest for RTL simulation on the MemPool system, powered by the Snitch core (which implements those instructions), have to be listed in the file `isa/snitch_isa.mk`.

 Building from repository
 -----------------------------